jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 The problem with endless recursion is solved, by the fact, that private contents of an executable object are only created just before it is actually going to execute.

-When a command definition contains a call to the same command definition, then the call does not contain any private content yet, because it is not executing.
+When a command definition contains a call to the same command definition, then the call might not contain any private content yet, because it is not executing.

 ![](images/4.%20Command%20Redirection.014.png)

-The call in the __then__ clause does not execute, so shows no private contents.
+The call in the __then__ clause might not execute, so shows no private contents.
 Might the __then__ clause be executing, then the diagram might look like this:

 ![](images/4.%20Command%20Redirection.016.png)

 But that never happens, because an inactive command object never executes.

-When a command call contains a call to the same command definition, then the call also does not contain any private content yet, before it executes.
+When a command call contains a call to the same command definition, then the call also might not contain any private content yet, before it executes.

 ![](images/4.%20Command%20Redirection.017.png)